 - Don’t assign blame to companies.
 That’s absurd; never fine a company alone.
 A person or persons, the CEO, board, and, or other senior leaders in the firm committed the wrong.
 Fine the company only after charging a person or persons.
 And only to penalize shareholders, who must remove the CEO and others, and recover damages from them.

 - Compel executives to repay bonus from sales of drugs for non-FDA approved purposes, and other illicit gain.
 Leaders would have less reason to push risky drug sales to make short-term gains.
-Thus, Pfizer’s executives should repay the bonus earned from Bextra’s massive profits, for instance.
+Pfizer’s executives should repay bonus earned from Bextra’s massive profits, for instance.
 Wells Fargo’s leaders profited from illegal accounts and other offenses.
-So, they must repay their bonuses, too.
+They must repay their bonuses, too.

 - Get rid of corporate taxes and corporate welfare.
 Firms should pay no taxes on their earnings.
+But they should pay taxes on funds used to buyback shares.
 Tax people at their marginal rates on income and benefits gained from their firms.
-So, tax income, dividends, and exercised stock options at the same tax rate.
+Tax income, dividends, and exercised stock options at the same tax rate.
 The principle here is to tax people, not the wealth-creating vehicle, the company.

 - Stop former Congressmen and women and White House staff from direct lobbying, or indirect lobbying in a law firm, for ten years after leaving office.
 Jail people who break this rule.
 Ban them from presenting and voting on laws that involve people and firms from whom they have or might benefit in cash or kind.